firebotQL/CompAInion/README.md

 1. Fork the repository to your Github account.
 2. Log in to your Vercel account.
-3. Grant the necessary permissions to access the repository from your Github account.
+3. Grant the necessary permissions to access the repository from your GitHub account.
 4. Deploy the project by following the settings shown in the image below:

 ![Vercel Manual Deployment](./vercel_manual_deployment.png)

-After the deployment, your 'Servel URL' will be in a such format:
+After the deployment, your 'Servel URL' will be in such format:

 'https://YOUR_PROJECT_NAME.vercel.app/api/chat/route'